MicrosoftDocs/biztalk-docs/technical-reference/xslt-transform-engine-grid-property.md

 <tbody>
 <tr class="odd">
 <td>Undefined</td>
-<td>Specifies that no map level XSLT transform engine defined, which means global XSLT transform engine which set in registry will be used .</td>
+<td>Use global XSLT transform engine setting.
+No map specific override is applied.</td>
 </tr>
 <tr class="even">
 <td>.Net Framework</td>
-<td>Specifies that ".Net Framework" XSLT transformations will be used based on property "Use XSL Transform".</td>
+<td>Use ".Net Framework" XSLT transform engine for this map.
+Property "Use XSL Transform" will be applied in this case.</td>
 </tr>
 <tr class="odd">
 <td>Saxon 9 HE</td>
-<td>Specifies that "Saxon 9 HE" will be used as XSLT transform engine.
-Visit www.saxonica.com for more information about Saxon and its different editions. </td>
+<td>Use "Saxon-HE 9" XSLT transform engine.
+Visit www.saxonica.com for more information. </td>
 </tr>
 <tr class="odd">
 <td>Other custom XSLT transform</td>
-<td>Specifies other custom XSLT transform.
-Read more in below sections about how to implement and how to use custom XSLT transform. </td>
+<td>Use custom XSLT transform engine.
+More information on how to implement and use custom XSLT transform engine follows. </td>
 </tr>
 </tbody>
 </table>